 ABOUT US

-Global Mobility USA is a 501(c)3 nonprofit humanitarian organization committed to serving the needs of persons with disabilities around the world who are in need of a free wheelchair or other mobility assistance.
+Global Mobility USA is a 501(c)3 nonprofit humanitarian organization committed to provide increased self-sufficiency and mobility to persons with disabilities throughout the world without regards to political affiliation, religious belief or ethnic identity,

 What sets Global Mobility apart is our focus on providing appropriate wheelchairs that are well-designed and custom-fitted for each recipient’s individual needs.

-We accomplish this through our in-country seating clinics, a wheelchair service led by volunteer physical therapists, occupational therapists, and trained seating technicians, whose help ensures compliance with internationally recognized CRPD standards.
-Another unique aspect of our seating clinics wheelchair service is training of the recipient’s support group in the proper use, care, and maintenance of their free wheelchair.
+We accomplish this through our in-country seating and training clinics, a wheelchair service led by volunteer ATP-SMS, physical therapists, occupational therapists, and trained seating mobility technicians, whose help ensures compliance with internationally recognized CRPD standards.
+Another unique aspect of our seating clinics wheelchair service is training of the recipient’s support group in the proper use, care, and maintenance of their wheelchair.

 The wheelchairs we provide are of the highest quality.

-Many of these free wheelchairs have been previously used and are thoroughly and meticulously rehabbed by highly skilled technicians at our warehouse and refurbishing center.
-Others are manufactured at a low cost incorporating state-of-the-art engineering to produce a sturdy and reliable wheelchair suitable for the oftentimes-challenging terrain of developing countries.
-We provide a complete variety of free wheelchairs, including but not limited to standard wheelchairs, complex rehab wheelchairs, active wheelchairs, sports wheelchairs, and recliner wheelchairs for children, teens and adults.
+We manufacture at a low cost incorporating state-of-the-art engineering, which provides sturdy and reliable wheelchair suitable for the oftentimes-challenging terrain in low income countries.
+We provide a complete variety (family of wheelchairs) including but not limited to standard wheelchairs, complex rehab wheelchairs, active wheelchairs, sports wheelchairs along with recliner wheelchairs for children, teens and adults.

 Recognizing there are many within our own country who lack the means to secure free wheelchairs and other ambulatory equipment, we work through local strategic partners to address that domestic need.